League Layout and Overview

 1 DH (any hitter, regardless of position)

 All teams will have 6 bench spots 3 DL spots and 2 Minor League Slots.
 To be eligible to be placed in a DL slot, the player must have achieved the status of being on one of MLB’s injured lists and posted as DL on the CBS Sportsline site.
-Once the player is removed from the MLB injured list, he must be activated from injured reserve before the following week.
+Once the player is removed from the MLB injured list, he must be activated from injured reserve before the following week’s lineup deadline.
 To be eligible to be placed in a Minor League slot, the player must have his status listed as ML on the CBS Sportsline site.
 Once a player is no longer Minor League eligible he must be moved into active or bench slots or waived.

 A player may be assigned to any position at which he appeared at least 10 times in the major leagues in the preceding season.
 If a player did not appear in 10 games at any position, he may be drafted only at the position at which he appeared most frequently.
 A player becomes eligible for an additional position once he appears in the major leagues at that position at least 10 times.
 For Starting/Relief Pitchers the setting is 5 Games Appeared the Previous Year or 3 Games Appeared the Current Year.

 MLB players that only qualify as a DH can only be put in the DH spot, no other.
+Players that qualify as both hitters and pitchers are only eligible to be used in either a hitter or pitcher slot for each week’s lineup.

 If a player did not appear the prior season in the majors, he qualifies at the position he played most frequently the prior season in any league(s) he played in.
 If a player sat out the previous year for any reason, his eligibility will be determined by the last season in which he played professional baseball in the United States.
+This league follows strict CBS Sportsline position and status qualifications.

 The following statistical categories will be used to determine team performance and league standings: